Find Grad Schools

 7 Yearly Graduations

 New Mexico State University - Main Campus comes in at #13 on our list of the most popular colleges offering master's degrees in wildlife, fish and wildlands science and management.
 Roughly 14,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,283 per year, while in-state graduate students, on average, pay $5,181 per year.
+The average in-state tuition for full-time undergraduates is $6,283 per year, while in-state graduate students, on average, pay $5,184 per year.
 During the most recent year for which we have data, 7 people received their master's degree in wildlife, fish and wildlands science and management from NMSU Main Campus.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+About 40% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #15